 PublishDrive writers increased digital book sales by 85%, distributing to thousands of stores worldwide.

 Checklist on being your own book cover creator

-Here are the items you’ll need to take care of when creating your own book cover template:
+Here are the items you’ll need to take care of when creating your own book cover design templates:

 - Your title and your author name.
 There is no need to put anything on the front cover other than the author’s name, the title, and the subtitle.

 - A suitable image or images.
 These will be used as the main part of your cover.
 It is uncommon to create completely typographic covers unless the book is literary fiction.

 - A genre-specific font for your book.
 Serif or sans-serif?

 - You can use a book cover maker like an editing app, online service, or get a professional photo editing software.
 Make sure they support book cover file formats that are supported by retailers.